Prateeksha02/Smart_Car_Parking_System/README.md

 <h2>
     Problem Statement
 </h2>
-With the rapid growth in the population, people prefer luxury and comfort over expense. hence, there is a demand for 4-wheeler in every family which is leading to the inefficient allotment of parking slots.
-We often observe this in organizations such as Departmental stores, Universities, Supermarkets, Hospitals, and so on with no proper parking system for cars.
-We are still following the conventional method of searching for parking slot, which is not a conducive solution to this issue.
+With the rapid growth in the population, people prefer luxury and comfort over expense.
+Hence, there is an increasing demand for 4-wheeler in every family which is leading to the inefficient allotment of parking slots.
+We are still following the conventional method of searching for parking slots, which is not a conducive solution to this issue.
-The aim of this project is to propose a smart solution to the issue by digitalizing the process and resulting in the smooth functioning of the same.
+The aim of this project is to propose a smart solution to this issue by digitalizing the process of searching for a parking slot, thus resulting in the smooth functioning of the same.
   <hr>
   <details><summary>Table of Contents</summary>
       <p>